Pani Puri Recipe – Street Style | Golgappa or Puchka – 5 Tips

 3. mix well making sure everything is well combined. aloo stuffing is ready to enjoy with puchka.

-1. firstly, just before serving add handful of boondi to theeka pani and khatta meetha pani.
+1. firstly, just before serving add a handful of boondi to theeka pani and khatta meetha pani.

-2. make a small hole in centre of puri.
+2. make a small hole in the center of puri.

-3. stuff a tsp of prepared aloo stuffing into puri.
+3. Stuff a tsp of prepared aloo stuffing into a puri.

 4. dip into theeka pani or khatta meetha pani and enjoy.

-5. finally, pani puri recipe is ready to serve.
+5. Finally, the pani puri recipe is ready to serve.

 golgappa